-What "AI script generation" actually means
+What does "AI script generation" actually mean?

-There are two very different categories of tool that get called "AI for Roblox":
+Two very different categories of tool get called "AI for Roblox":

 - In-Studio plugins that mutate your place directly.
 You ask the plugin in a side panel, it creates/edits scripts, sets properties, and inserts instances in your real workspace.

 The first is fine for learning.
-The second is what actually saves time, because the AI sees your place state — what services exist, what scripts already live there, what instances are named — and writes code that integrates with what you have instead of code-from-nothing.
+The second is what saves time, because the AI sees your place state — what services exist, what scripts already live there, what instances are named — and writes code that integrates with what you have instead of code-from-nothing.

 The rest of this guide assumes the second kind.
 Revix is one option; Roblox AI Plugins Compared covers others.